-Students graduating in the ATT Certificate program are trained in the basics of automotive maintenance and safety.
+Students graduating in the ATT AAS Degree program are trained in automotive maintenance and safety.
 Their salary ranges in local shops range from \$12-\$18/hour.
 Most without additional experience will begin at the lower end of the pay scale.
 Some graduates have elected to drive or to move to larger cities to obtain a higher salary.